tkaixinn/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all persons in the address book.
-The list is always sorted in alphabetical order,
+The list is by default sorted in alphabetical order of the contacts' names.

 Format: `list`